- Research News

 Here are the rules about taking a course S/U when a letter grade is also an option:

-- The option can only be used for liberal electives and approved electives.
+- The option can only be used for liberal studies distribution and advisor- or major-approved electives.

 Here are the steps to follow if you want to double major.
 (1) Affiliate with the first major in the usual fashion.
 (2) Before the end of the junior year, petition to affiliate with the second major.
 The petition should include a plan of study and must be approved by both majors and the Academic Standards, Petitions, and Credit Commitee.
 Visit Engineering Advising in 180 Rhodes Hall for more details.